fernandezcuesta/md2html/README.md

 ```

 - **Additional CSS styles can be defined in the markdown file metadata**
+    - It is assumed they're located in `/css` subfolder
 - **Logo, favicon and background images can be set directly in the markdown**
 - Any setting passed via CLI overrides these in the markdown, except for CSS (all are applied)